vaetas/build_runner_helper/README.md

 Run `builder` to trigger build.

-Run `builder -w` to trigger build & watch for file changes.
+Run `builder -w` or `builder --watch` to trigger build & watch for file changes.

+Run `builder --help` to show usage help.